 BlueTrack™ will be updated over time to track newer benchmark scenarios as they are developed.

-The first sectors to be covered by BlueTrack™ are Energy and Power; these two sectors are responsible for up to three quarters of all emissions globally.
-Detailed work to extend coverage to other sectors in Barclays’ financing portfolio is already underway, and we expect to include a couple of additional Industry & Manufacturing sub-sectors over the coming year.
+The first sectors to be covered by BlueTrack™ were Energy and Power; these two sectors are responsible for up to three quarters of all emissions globally.
+In March 2021, Barclays extended the coverage of BlueTrack to Include two new sub-sectors, Cement and Metals (Steel and Aluminium).
+Barclays is committed to adding progressively more sectors to BlueTrack’s coverage, and we expect to include additional Industry & Manufacturing sub-sectors over the coming year.

 Find out more about our approach to net zero